Contracts & Grants Overview

 **If the course buyout salary exceeds sponsor salary cap amounts, the department will cover the over cap amount.

-Salary recovery is when a faculty member's academic (9/12) salary is charged to their grant rather than charged to the department.
+Salary recovery is when a faculty member's academic (9/12) salary is charged to his/her grant rather than charged to the department.

 - Salary Recovery Details